intel/luv-yocto/documentation/luv/getting-started.md

 # Formatting a USB Drive for Linux UEFI Validation Project
 ### [LUV Project](https://01.org/linux-uefi-validation)

-The following steps explain how to prepare a USB drive for the Linux UEFI Validation (LUV) Project.
-While some operating system tools require formatting or pre-formatting, the LUV Project does not.
+The following steps explains *one way* of preparing a USB drive for the Linux UEFI Validation (LUV) Project.
+While some operating system components require formatting or pre-formatting, the LUV Project does not.
 There is no need to pre-format your USB drive.
-But do be aware that **the operations in this tutorial will erase all data from the USB drive**; be sure any important data on the drive is backed up elsewhere as needed.
+But do be aware that **the operations in this tutorial will erase all data from the USB drive**; be sure any important data on the drive is backed up elsewhere as needed before proceeding.

 ## Format the USB
 Command-line directions are as follows:

-1. Check this link for the latest version and modify as needed.
+1. Check this link for the available downloads / current release and select the one you wish to test.
 	```
 	https://01.org/linux-uefi-validation/downloads
 	```